Ignacy-s/python-flask-cicd/README.md

     Ensure you have Python, Ansible, Terraform, and AWS-cli installed on your machine.

 3.  **Run the application**:
-    Change into the app's main directory, and run the 'playtrough.sh' script.
+    Change into the app's main directory, and run the 'playthrough.sh' script.
     ```bash
     cd python-flask-cicd
-    ./playtrough.sh
+    ./playthrough.sh
     ```
 4.  **Follow the instructions in the script**
-    The script will take you trough:
+    The script will take you through:
-    1. creating a LUKS encrypted vault (and it's password),
+    1. creating a LUKS encrypted vault (and its password),
     2. generating an ssh key and uploading it to AWS,
     3. using Terraform for provisioning cloud infrastructure required for the project (both the EC2 instance and Networking, as the